-Office facility expense was \$1.4 million, \$1.3 million, and \$1.2 million for the years ended December 31, 2012, 2011 and 2010, respectively, and was included in marketing, general and administrative expense in the consolidated statements of operations.
+Office facility expense was \$1.4 million for the years ended December 31, 2013 and 2012 and \$1.3 million for the year ended December 31, 2011, and was included in marketing, general and administrative expense in the consolidated statements of income.

-As of December 31, 2012 and 2011, the Company had one outstanding letter of credit of \$0.1 million.
+As of December 31, 2013 and 2012, the Company had one outstanding letter of credit of \$0.1 million.
 The letter of credit guarantees the Company's obligations under certain operating lease agreements.

-In addition to the rental equipment payable of \$2.6 million, the Company had commitments to purchase approximately \$24.8 million of container equipment as of December 31, 2012.
+In addition to the rental equipment payable of \$45.2 million, the Company had commitments to purchase approximately \$5.9 million of container equipment as of December 31, 2013.

 In the ordinary course of business, the Company executes contracts involving indemnifications standard in the industry and indemnifications specific to a transaction such as an assignment and assumption agreement.
 These indemnifications might include claims related to tax matters, governmental regulations, and contractual relationships.
 Performance under these indemnities would generally be triggered by a breach of terms of the contract or by a third-party claim.
-The Company regularly evaluates the probability of having to incur costs associated with these indemnifications and as of December 31, 2012 there were no claims outstanding under such indemnifications and the Company believes that no claims are probable of occurring in the future.
+The Company regularly evaluates the probability of having to incur costs associated with these indemnifications and as of December 31, 2013 there were no claims outstanding under such indemnifications and the Company believes that no claims are probable of occurring in the future.